 However, then I got on a crowded Century Square...

-..from which I've explored a few narrow side streets..
+..from which I explored a few narrow side streets..

-..and before I knew, it was dusk.
-The whole of China is in one timezone only, so here on the east coast, it gets dark rather early.
+.and before I knew it, it was dusk.
+The whole of China is in a single time zone only, so here on the east coast, it gets dark rather early.
+I am not used to this yet.

-"Ah; sunset," swiped across my mind.
+"Ah; sunset from an observation deck," swiped my mind.
 "Well, that's not happening."
-Nevermind, I went to see Pudong's business district anyway.Since I got there later than expected, I stayed on the ground level and just strolled around the district.
+Never mind, I went to see Pudong's business district anyway.Since I got there later than expected, I stayed on the ground level and just strolled around the district.
 On the one hand, I was a little sad that I didn't make it in time because the sunset was indeed pretty.
 But on the other, I was thinking, "It took me over a year after I moved to London to see the top of the Shard (London's tallest building), I have time to do it later."

-The area was a tad less busy than I've expected it to be, but it was a weekend night, so most of the businesses were out of hours, and the main centre of tourist's nightlife is back over the river.
+The area was a tad less busy than I'd expected it to be, but it was a weekend night, so most of the businesses were out of hours, and the main center of touristy nightlife is back over the river.
 I am excited to return during the week to see what it's like.

 The buildings around have various levels of lighting.
 Anything from partly enhanced contours to fully programmed led panels covering the whole facade.